Lady Bird Deed

 What is a Lady Bird Deed?

-A lady bird deed requires special language to ensure that the deed qualifies as a lady bird deed.
-This language is automatically included by our Deed Generator.
+A lady bird deed requires special language to ensure that the deed avoids probate while maintaining control over the property during life.
+This language is automatically included by our online deed preparation service.

 How Lady Bird Deeds Work